 Be Prepared

 The wisest preventive measure to come out of a lockout situation is to be prepared for it beforehand.
 Uncertainty is the second name for life, and you never know when a challenge comes your way.
-So, have the contact number of a locksmith handy to deal with a lockout emergency.
+So, have a locksmith’s contact number handy for a lockout emergency.
 These skilled and qualified individuals will be there on your side when you need them the most.

 Make Spare Keys

-It is always best to ask your door lock professional to make spare keys that you hand over to any friend or family member you rely on.
-That way, if you are accidentally locked out of the house, they can be available for your help.
-However, if there are trust issues, you better keep the extra keys hidden in a safe place such as your wallet or purse.
+It is always best to ask your door lock professional to make spare keys you hand over to any friend or family member you rely on.
+That way, if you are accidentally locked out of the house, they can be available to help.
+However, if there are trust issues, you better keep the extra keys hidden in a safe place, such as your wallet or purse.
 It will be accessible for you and even easy to find.

 Repair or Replace Current Keys

-You will be amazed to know that not all home lockouts result from key loss or misplacement.
-In fact, many lockout cases reported in the city every year are due to key breaks, as with time, your lock keys get worn out.
+You will be amazed that not all home lockouts result from key loss or misplacement.
+Many lockout cases reported in the city yearly are due to key breaks, as lock keys wear out with time.
 Thus, it is best to have them repaired or replaced before you damage them to the extent that you get locked out of your home.
 Your locksmith can help you look into this matter.

 Avoid Panic

-I do understand that dealing with lockouts can be stressing and panicking.
-But, not being able to get hold of your anxious emotions can hamper your problem-solving ability or even alert the intruders (in case they are inside the house), further putting your life at risk.
-Hence, instead of shouting and roaming around, search for any unbolted doors or windows.
-If you cannot find it, call for a familiar locksmith who can help you access your property.
+I understand that dealing with lockouts can be stressful and panicking.
+But being unable to control your anxious emotions can hamper your problem-solving ability or even alert the intruders (in case they are inside the house), further putting your life at risk.
+Hence, search for unbolted doors or windows instead of shouting and roaming around.
+If you cannot find them, call a familiar locksmith who can help you access your property.

-Once you are out of the trouble, consider rekeying on your existing locks.
-By doing that, you can get access to brand new keys and make all the previous keys obsolete.
+Once you are out of trouble, consider rekeying on your existing locks.
+Doing that lets you access brand-new keys and make all the previous keys obsolete.